RachelKennedy09/Summit-Scene-Mobile-App/README.md

 - - wasnt as organized with my commits as I usually am. files were a bit mixxed together when commiting

 - used modern ES module for server side.

+using thunderclient for db testing easier to use than postman and right at my fingertips.